 Along with riding in the car and playing fetch, going for a walk at least once a day is among your dog's major joys in life.
 It's rare for vets to suggest that pet parents stop walking their dogs because of a cancer diagnosis.
 There are certain kinds of canine cancer, however, that require a different approach.

 - Osteosarcoma.
 Osteosarcoma is a cancer of both the osteoblasts, the cells that build up bone, and the osteoclasts, the cells that break down bone, so it can be constantly remodeled to bear changing loads.
-Osteosarcoma upsets the architecture of bone so that fractures are more likely.
+Osteosarcoma or bone cancer upsets the architecture of bone so that fractures are more likely.
 Before treatment, even something as simple as stepping off a curb may cause a fracture that causes your dog a great deal of pain.
-After the tumor is removed or brought into remission, however, your vet will probably advise you make sure your dog gets some outdoor time every day.
+After the bone tumor is removed or brought into remission, however, your veterinarian will probably advise you make sure your dog gets some outdoor time every day.

 - Tumors affecting the lungs, usually caused by metastasis of tumors elsewhere in your dog's body.
-Even dogs with lung tumors can often tolerate a modest amount of exercise.
-Signs that your dog has had enough are (1) excessive panting, coughing, or gagging, (2) pulling the leash to steer you home, (3) walking at a much slower than normal pace, and (4) reluctance to keep moving.
-You may need to carry your dog home if any of these problems become apparent.
+Even dogs with lung cancer or lung tumors can often tolerate a modest amount of exercise.
+Signs that your dog has had enough are (1) excessive panting, coughing, gagging, or difficulty breathing (2) pulling the leash to steer you home, (3) walking at a much slower than normal pace, and (4) reluctance to keep moving.
+You may need to carry your dog home if any of these problems become apparent, as they are at an increased risk for overexertion.

-Don't press your dog to exercise when there are obvious signs of pain.
-But do consider replacing physical exercise with mental exercise to keep them busy.
+As a pet owner, don't press your dog to exercise when there are obvious signs of pain.
+But do consider replacing physical activity with mental exercise to keep them busy.

 Here are several activities that dogs with cancer can enjoy:

 - Dogs with cancer will still enjoy their chew toys.
-Provide your dog with chew toys they can enjoy even while lying calmly on their bed or in their crate.
+Provide your dog cancer patient with chew toys they can enjoy even while lying calmly on their bed or in their crate.

 - Make mealtime a game with puzzle toys that require your dog figure out how to get food or treats out of the puzzle.
 Just don't choose a physically challenging puzzle.